matteodem/meteor-ogno-admin/README.md

 ## Enhance UI with Structure

-You can enhance the menu structure for your Admin UI with your own menu views, by using the API.
+You can enhance the menu structure for your Admin UI with your own views, by using the API.

 ```javascript
 Meteor.startup(function () {